 To keep your hardwood floor in mint condition, you need a top-quality vacuum to pick up dust particles.
 You should do this once a week, or at the very least before a wet-clean, as any dust that gets trapped under a mop could scratch the surface as you clean.

 For efficiency and ease of use, we recommend our very own AirRam MK2 for the job.
-Equipped with AirLOC technology, this cordless vacuum effortlessly glides across hardwood floors, picking up large and fine debris.
-What’s more, it’s ideal for moving into hard-to-reach places where dirt builds up, such as under sofas and in tight corners.
+Equipped with AirLOC technology, this cordless vacuum effortlessly glides across carpets to hard floors, picking up large and fine debris.
+What's more, it's ideal for moving into hard-to-reach places where dirt builds up, such as under sofas and in tight corners.